-In order to fulfil our goals, we are linking up with other local groups, such as the Skerries Community Association (of which we are a committee) and Skerries Tidy Towns, as well as with schools and local and national organisations and authorities (especially Fingal County Council).
+In order to fulfil our goals, we are linking up with other local groups, such as the Skerries Community Association (of which we are a committee) and our sister committee Skerries Tidy Towns, as well as with schools and local and national organisations and authorities (especially Fingal County Council).

 We take the UN Sustainable Development Goals as our guidance and see the social and economic aspects of sustainability as important parts of sustainability.

 We would like to thank the Skerries Community Association, of which we are a part, for their logistic and structural support.